tkubica12/azure-workshops/d-aks-secrets/kubernetesSecretsDecisionTree.md

 - Identity used to access vault in case of AKS:
   - Single identity (systems assigned, user-managed)
   - Per-pod identity with Pod identity (GA, fully supported)
-  - Workload identity not yet supported
+  - Workload identity via MSI layer
 ## Application
 - Use SDK to different providers
 - Use workload identity federation to echange Kubernetes token for AAD token